 - inception and payment of living allowances and university fees,

 - monitoring of employment within the Government of Kosovo upon return

-A total of 262 grants were awarded since its initiation in 10 different EU Countries (Belgium, Netherlands, UK, Germany, Austria, France, Hungary, Portugal, Italy, and Latvia) and in different fields ranging from EU Law, Public Administration and Economics to European Affairs and Public Policy.
+A total of 272 grants were awarded since its initiation in 2004 in 10 different EU Countries (Belgium, Netherlands, UK, Germany, Austria, Spain, France, Hungary, Portugal, Italy, Eire and Latvia) and in different fields ranging from EU Law, Public Administration and Economics to European Affairs and Public Policy.

 Grantees from the previous rounds had the opportunity to specialise in various fields within Economics, Law and Politics of the European Union, as well as in Environmental Sciences, Agricultural Studies, Statistics, Aviation Safety and Regulations, Engineering, Telecommunications, Food Safety etc.

 The YCS alumni studied in an array of universities including but not limited to list that you can find on this link.